 The Clinton Main Street Program was established in 1982 and celebrated its 30th anniversary last year defining a vision and plan of work for Downtown Clinton.
 The plan seeks to realize the vision by guiding the promotion and preservation of downtown, and by facilitating the strengthening and recruitment of downtown businesses.
-Four working Main Street Committees – Design, Promotion, Economic Restructuring, and Organization – were established in the fall of 2012 to accomplish the plan of work, and a Farmers’ Market Subcommittee was recently developed from the Economic Restructuring committee to expand the farmers’ market in downtown.
+Four working Main Street Committees – Design, Promotion, Economic Restructuring, and Organization – were established in the fall of 2012 to accomplish the plan of work.

 Please contact Mary Rose, Clinton-Sampson Planning Director/Main Street Manager at: email@example.com, or Jake Palant, Planner at: firstname.lastname@example.org, for more information on Downtown Clinton.